-Students in learning communities are co-registered to take several classes together in the Fall and Spring semesters of their freshman year.
+Students in learning communities are co-registered to take several classes together in the Fall semester of their freshman year.
 These classes include required courses in the general studies curriculum.
 Additionally, support services and enhanced learning opportunities will be coordinated for students to promote integration of knowledge, skill development, and student success.

 Multiple outside-of-class activities will be offered every semester that enable students to socialize with others, explore their interests, and build skills in areas such as leadership, career decision making, and time and financial management.

 What if I want to be involved in other activities on campus?